Nastel/TNT4J/README.md

 ....
 ....
 ```
-Below is an example of the receiver application:
+Below is an example of a receiver application:
 ```java
 // post processing of activity: enrich activity with application metrics TrackingLogger logger = TrackingLogger.getInstance(this.getClass());